RazeLighter777/CCDC_C3T/README.md

     - [x] Changes default sudo timeout to 30s
     - [x] Removes root password
     - [x] Adds immutable flag to sudoers file
+- firewall.yml
+    - [x] Installs ufw on all hosts.
+    - [x] Disables firewalld on RHEL hosts.
+    - [x] Configures ufw on all hosts to allow SSH.
+    - [x] Enables group-based firewall rules on all hosts.